forderud/SharedMemMarshal/README.md

 * Start Visual Studio with admin privileges.
 * Open `SharedMemMarshal.sln` solution.
 * Build all projects.
-* Start `ImageClientCpp` project.
+* Start `ImageClientCpp` or `ImageClientCs` project.
-* Observe that `ImageClientCpp.exe` is able to access image-data exposed by the `ImageSource` process without any copying.
+* Observe that the client project is able to access image-data exposed by the `ImageSource` process without any copying.

 #### Cleanup
 Run `UNREGISTER_ALL.bat` with admin privileges to clean up all registry entries.